PaladeumBlockchain/Paladeum/contrib/README.md

 ---------------------

 ### [Debian](/contrib/debian) ###
-Contains files used to package akilad/akila-qt for Debian-based Linux systems.
-If you compile akilad/akila-qt yourself, there are some useful files here.
+Contains files used to package paladeumd/paladeum-qt for Debian-based Linux systems.
+If you compile paladeumd/paladeum-qt yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Files used during the gitian build process.
-For more information about gitian, see the [the Akila Core documentation repository](https://github.com/akila-core/docs).
+For more information about gitian, see the [the Paladeum Core documentation repository](https://github.com/paladeum-core/docs).

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Akila Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing Paladeum Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.

 ### [RPM](/contrib/rpm) ###
-RPM spec file for building akila-core on RPM based distributions.
+RPM spec file for building paladeum-core on RPM based distributions.

 ### [Gitian-build](/contrib/gitian-build.sh) ###
 Script for running full Gitian builds.